Prison Ministry Opportunities:

 All Saints’, Richmond, 2000 – Present, member, Sally Gunn, has been facilitating a bible study at the Virginia Correctional Center for Women for thirteen years.
 The bible study is run by five volunteers and has about twenty participants.
 She also introduced a pen pal program between a group of offenders at VCCW and a bible study group from All Saints.

 Diocese of Virginia, 2012 – Present, members of the Diocesan staff donate books, magazines, and toiletries to the Richmond City Jail.
-Bishop Goff and members of the staff also visit once a month to serve Eucharist to the women inmates.

 Holy Comforter, Richmond, 2013-Present, a parishioner has started a bible study with the women inmates of the Richmond City Jail, building on the historic ministry of the Reverend Cary Montague, rector of Holy Comforter in the 30's and 40's.